Anthony Babington (author): Early life

 Babington was born in County Cork in 1920 to Oscar John Gilmore Babington (1879–1930), also an Army officer, and his wife Annie Honor Wrixon (1878–1975).
 Among his cousins were Sir Anthony Babington and Robert Babington, a recipient of the Distinguished Service Cross.

 In the early stages of his life, Babington grew up in India and England.
 However, Babington's father died of alcoholism when he was aged 10, so the family were forced to sell their estate in Cork.
-Babington, his mother and two siblings were continuing to live at Kenley Court, where they had been living in Surrey, in reduced circumstances, whilst Babington attended Reading School, having originally been set to go to Eton College.
+Babington, his mother and two siblings were continuing to live at Kenley Court, where they had been living in Surrey, in reduced circumstances, whilst Babington attended Reading School.

 Military service

 Babington was commissioned as an officer and served in the Second World War with the Royal Ulster Rifles and then the Dorset Regiment.
 In 1944, Babington was injured in the Battle of Arnhem and left for dead until slight movements were detected.
-It was widely believed that Babington would never be able to walk or talk again, but whilst recuperating at St Hugh's College, Oxford he was able to learn to speak and write, using his left-hand, and eventually to walk.
+It was widely believed that Babington would never be able to walk or talk again, but whilst recuperating at St Hugh's College, Oxford he was able to learn to speak and write, using his left hand, and eventually to walk.
 He was later awarded the Croix de Guerre for his war service.